k1nd0ne/MacOsSecurity/README.md

 Having your machine stolen or hacked can happend and you should be prepared to be resilient to this kind of threats.
 Having a good education about the security risk is a big asset, however, 0day vulnerabilities are often discovered and having your machine stolen can expose your data from personal data to work related data.

-This guide is made to improve your personnal privacy on MacOs Operating system giving you an overview of the features you can implement to harden your operating system and have a stronger, healther and more secure environement.
+This guide is made to improve your personnal privacy on MacOs Operating system giving you an overview of the features you can implement to harden your machine and have a stronger, healther and more secure environement.

 Obviously a 100% secure systems doesn't exist but if you already have a good understanding of cybersecurity risks and want to take a step futher into hardening your personal system then this guide is made for you !